-Remove bolts, padlocks and security devices from fire exits, ensure that doors on escape routes swing freely and close fully, and check escape routes to ensure they are clear from obstructions and combustible materials, and in a good state of repair.
-Open all final exit doors to the full extent and walk exterior escape routes.
+Remove bolts, padlocks and security devices from fire exits, ensure that doors on escape routes swing freely and close fully and check escape routes to ensure they are clear from obstructions and combustible materials.
 Check the fire alarm panel to ensure the system is active and fully operational.
-Where practicable, visually check that emergency lighting units are in good repair and apparently working.
+Where practicable, visually check that emergency lighting units are in good repair and working.
 Check that all safety signs and notices are legible.
 (See Appendix B3 for more details on bolts, padlocks and security devices.)